What We DoScroll To Top

 How We Can Help Scroll To Top

-The Community Action Lanarkshire area includes the North Lanarkshire communities of Shotts, Allanton, Harthill, Plains, Caldercruix, Upperton, Longriggend and Greengairs, and the South Lanarkshire communities of Leadhills, Crawford, Abington, Glespin, Douglas, Rigside, Crawfordjohn, Forth, Lesamahagow, Kirkfieldbank, Blackwood, Kirkmuirhill, Stonehouse, Carstairs Junction, Tarbrax and Wolfords.
+The Community Action Lanarkshire area includes the North Lanarkshire communities of Shotts, Allanton, Harthill, Plains, Caldercruix, Upperton, Longriggend and Greengairs, and the South Lanarkshire communities of Leadhills, Crawford, Abington, Glespin, Douglas, Rigside, Crawfordjohn, Forth, Lesamahagow, Kirkfieldbank, Blackwood, Kirkmuirhill, Stonehouse, Carstairs Junction, Tarbrax and Woolfords.

 If you live in any of these communities, we can support you to deliver a Community-led action plan, or refresh an existing one; drive forward community projects, or offer free training.
 Read on to find out more.